dortania/OpenCore-Multiboot/exist/data.md

 ## Partitioning the Disk

-Once you converted (or already formated) your disk in GPT, it is time to repartition it for macOS partition and the EFI partition if there isn't.
+Once you converted (or already formated) your disk is GPT, it is time to repartition it for macOS partition and the EFI partition if there isn't.

 ### Checking the disk existing partitions: